usnistgov/dft-crossfilter/SETUP.md

 ## bokeh setup

+(under testing but this should work, it worked on anaconda on windows)

+    $ conda install bokeh
+    $ cd benchmark-view
+    $ bokeh serve crossfilter_app --show

+This should automatically start a browser window with the app rendered on it, this can be host - port tuned later.

+(old setup which may not be necessary now)
 At this point you are set for the data access part.
 For the visualizatio part you will have to build this modified bokeh snapshot.
 You will need to have gulp installed.
 When asked, select the full install with the option: